ayrshare/social-media-api/README.md

 ### User

 Get data about the logged in user, such as post quota, used quota, active social networks, and created date.
+See the [user endpoint](https://docs.ayrshare.com/rest-api/endpoints/user) for more details.

 ``` javascript
 const user = await social.user().catch(console.error);